iamgona/AWS/Website_hosting/README.md

-In this project I host a website from my S3 bucket
-In this architecture i use various aws servises such as:
+In this project I host a website from my S3 bucket using various aws servises such as:
 - VPC with Public and Private Subnets,
 - Security groups,
 - EC2